 We know that from the minute we are born we start the journey toward our last days (whenever that may be).
 When it comes to our furry friends, we know deep down in our soul that their time is limited and we will outlive them.
 It’s something you don’t even think about the minute you sign that adoption paperwork or take that stray dog or cat off the street and welcome them into your home.
 Then after (hopefully) many years of love and memories, the day comes when your furry family member dies and leaves that hole in your heart.
 After all the tears, mixed emotions of sorrow, anger and denial, you begin to wonder “Do pets have an afterlife?”
 “Do pets go to heaven?”

 I know I asked myself these questions and I have my own opinion and answer.
-Based on my own experiences, here are four reasons why I believe pets do have an afterlife.
+Based on my own experiences with pet loss, here are four reasons why I believe pets do have an afterlife.

 1) My Faith